programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 │ (press Backspace to return)                                         │
 └─────────────────────────────────────────────────────────────────────┘
 ```

-Do NOT answer this prompt.
-ONLY tell me what other information I could provide to help you answer it
+Do NOT tell me how to do this.
+ONLY tell me the path I would need to take to do this and any other information I could provide.
+Tell me ANY other information I could provide, such as how you should answer the question or anything else